 Gaming allows you to define multiple ports (used or required by a specific application or game) and forward them to a single IP address (a computer or device) on your network.
-Using this feature is more secure compared to using DMZ (see "DMZ" on page 28) in which DMZ forwards all ports instead of only specific ports used by an application.
-Since most ISPs constantly change your home IP address, to be able to access the Virtual Server port(s) from the Internet it is recommended to setup Dynamic DNS service (see "Identify your network over the Internet" section on page 34).
+Using this feature is more secure compared to using DMZ (see "DMZ" section on page 34) in which DMZ forwards all ports instead of only specific ports used by an application.
+Since most ISPs constantly change your home IP address, to be able to access the Virtual Server port(s) from the Internet it is recommended to setup Dynamic DNS service (see "Indentify your Network on the Internet" section on page 40).

-- 1. Log into your router management page (see "Access your router management page" on page 23). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 26). - 2.
 Click on Advanced, and click on Gaming.